Dodge Avenger Insurance Rates

 Want to get a Dodge Avenger car insurance quote right away to find out how much insurance is on a Dodge Avenger?
 Enter your ZIP code in our free tool above.

-Average insurance rates for a Dodge Avenger are $1,248 a year for full coverage.
-Comprehensive costs on average $198 a year, collision costs $346, and liability insurance costs $524.
-A liability-only policy costs as little as $580 a year, with high-risk insurance costing around $2,708.
-Teen drivers receive the highest rates at $4,976 a year or more.
+U.S. average insurance prices for a Dodge Avenger are $1,248 every 12 months including full coverage.
+Comprehensive insurance costs on average $198 a year, collision costs $346, and liability insurance is estimated at $524.
+A policy with just liability insurance costs approximately $580 a year, with coverage for high-risk drivers costing $2,708 or more.
+Teens pay the highest rates at $4,976 a year or more.

 Average premium for full coverage: $1,248

-Rates include $500 deductibles, 30/60 liability limits, and includes uninsured motorist coverage.
-Rates are averaged for all states and Avenger trim levels.
+Full coverage includes $500 deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all 50 U.S. states and Avenger trim levels.

 Use the form below to get customized rates for your location.